canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 This block is highlighted as Go source code.
 ```

-These additions to standard Markdown are easy to master and play with, but in case you face unexpected behaviours in the rendering, feel free to reach out to tutorials maintainers at #ubuntu-doc on Freenode IRC.
+These additions to standard Markdown are easy to master and play with, but in case you face unexpected behaviours in the rendering, feel free to reach out to the tutorials maintainers at #ubuntu-doc on Freenode IRC.

 ## Local rendering
 Duration: 1:00